 The remove subscription interface must be implemented in the traffic clearance service.
 It is not needed in the consumer and thus should not be implemented.

 The removeSubscriptionObject must have the subscriptionIdentifier returned when the subscription was created.

+Remove subscription should be called when the action needing clearance has been completed or clearance request has been cancelled.

 The consumer should call removeSubscription when departing the VTS area to clear unnecessary subscriptions.

+If effectiveTime of the clearance has not passed and the clearance is not in status Cancelled then the subscription must not be removed and an error with HTTP status code 409 must be sent.

 Signatures and certificates